Click here to see Utrust on Facebook

 UCT Investments Questioned

 The Comptroller’s office held the opinion that UCT must invest only in government backed securities and not in the stock market.
 Trust Attorney Keith Dennen advised trustees to immediately begin the process of moving all funds to such investments.
 Trustee Ron Britt (Wilson County) proposed that such a move be delayed until a study of legal investments could be completed.
 In February 2006, Britt moved that attorney Dennen be relieved of his duties and that Dewey Branstetter be employed as UCT attorney.
 Branstetter successfully argued that UCT was like Tennessee Consolidated Retirement System and that investment in the stock market was not statutorily prohibited.
-Ron Britt’s motions may have saved UCT from destruction but it certainly paved the way for the enormous financial success enjoyed by the trust and its members since that time.
+Ron Britt’s motions paved the way for the enormous financial success enjoyed by the trust and its members since that time.

 UCT Purchases Office Space